 Much like a company entering a new market, a new product introduction is a very traditional reason to exhibit at a trade show.
 In my opinion, introducing new products at shows has historically been over-rated as a useful marketing tactic.
-Sure, the press is there covering the show but if 50 other vendors are also announcing new products your new product might get lost, or at least get less press coverage then if you announced two weeks before or after the show.
-Remember the comment above about over-crowded communications channel?.
-In some cases, announcing at a show fits this description.
+Sure, the press is there covering the show but if 50 other vendors are also announcing new products your new product might get lost.
+Or at least get less press coverage then if you announced two weeks before or after the show.
+Remember the comment above about lower ROI with over-crowded communications channel?
+In some cases, announcing a new product at a show fits this description.
 This can still be a sound marketing tactic–just don’t do it because everyone always does it that way.
-Do careful research and planning to ensure building your product introduction around a show is a net positive.
+Do careful research and planning to ensure that building your product introduction around a show is a net positive.

 IMPORTANCE OF HIGH TOUCH